johanix/tdns/tdns-cli/README.md

-- "**tdns-cli truststore**": commands to manage the truststore (i.e. the repository of public keys for child zones, used to validate SIG(0) signed DNS UPDATE messages, DNSSEC signed CSYNC and CDS RRsets, etc.
+- "**tdns-cli truststore**": commands to manage the truststore (i.e. the repository of public keys for child zones, used to validate SIG(0) signed DNS UPDATE messages, DNSSEC signed CSYNC and CDS RRsets, etc. The commands include support for managing the **trust state** of each key (as opposed to whether the key is *known* or *validated*).

 - "**tdns-cli notify**": commands to issue various types of generalized NOTIFY messages.